bazelbuild/proposals/designs/2020-01-14-remote-downloads.md

 ## Direct downloads

-The first version of the Remote Reposiotry Cache proposal had the server stream downloads directly, as in `ByteStream`:
+The first version of the Remote Repository Cache proposal had the server stream downloads directly, as in `ByteStream`:

 ```proto